hyperledger/anoncreds-rs/docs/design/w3c/spec.md

 following information to credential:

-In the case of W3C AnonCreds credentials, the `credentialSchema` attribute defines a custom `AnonCredsDefinition` schema in order to include the information about Indy related definitions to credential and looks the following:
+In the case of W3C AnonCreds credentials, the `credentialSchema` attribute defines a custom `AnonCredsDefinition` schema in order to include the information about AnonCreds related definitions to credential and looks the following:

 ```
 {